kornkamol-s/LLMInformationExtraction/README.md

 ### Model Training and Evaluation
 #### Step 1: Prepare Input Files
-Place PDF files in the folder:
+Place PDF files to be processed in the specified folder for training and evaluation:
 ```
     data/training/data_collection/pdds/
 ```